AdamLee321/react-native-guided-tour/README.md

 };
 ```

-If you are looking for a working example, please check out [this link](https://github.com/AdamLee321/react-native-tour-guide/blob/main/example/App.jsx).
+If you are looking for a working example, please check out [this link](https://github.com/AdamLee321/react-native-guided-tour/blob/main/example/App.jsx).

 ### Overlays and animation

-The overlay in react-native-tour-guide is the component that draws the dark transparent over the screen. react-native-tour-guide comes with two overlay options: `view` and `svg`.
+The overlay in react-native-guided-tour is the component that draws the dark transparent over the screen. react-native-guided-tour comes with two overlay options: `view` and `svg`.

 The `view` overlay uses 4 rectangles drawn around the target element using the `<View />` component.
 We don't recommend using animation with this overlay since it's sluggish on some devices specially on Android.